Discover how we can transform your organisation

 Ask yourself, is your support…

-💚 Mentoring and networks: Visibility in the workplace and a safe place to talk about any issues someone may be facing is a powerful way to foster inclusion.
+Visibility in the workplace and a safe place to talk about any issues someone may be facing is a powerful way to foster inclusion.
 Creating a network or starting a mentoring program that specifically aims to support LGBTQ+ employees, will not only help people feel that they can be out at work if they choose, but can also support career progression and wellbeing.

-💡 Reverse mentoring is an amazing way to educate senior leaders on how to support LGBTQ+ people.
-Read our guide to reverse mentoring here.💡
+📖 Reverse mentoring is an amazing way to educate senior leaders on how to support LGBTQ+ people.
+Read our guide to reverse mentoring here 📖

 This is just a start: there are so many more ways to make your organisation more inclusive for LGBTQ+ people.
+Your actions can be company-wide and policy-led, or they can be simple changes that you make on an individual level that show intentional support for your LGBTQ+ colleagues.

 Rainbow-washing is a complicated issue that sparks debate every year.
 But supporting your LGBTQ+ employees is not.
 Everyone deserves to feel safe and valued at work regardless of their gender, sex or sexual orientation.